Using data from our latest annual broker review which tested more than a dozen different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 Both Charles Schwab and OptionsHouse support Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 As far as mutual funds go, Charles Schwab trails OptionsHouse by 6,766 total mutual funds, with OptionsHouse offering 12275 and Charles Schwab offering 5509.
 And, commission free ETFs deserve a comparison, Charles Schwab offers 244 commission free ETFs versus OptionsHouse's total of 5.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-OptionsHouse offers virtual trading while Charles Schwab does not.
-Taking a look at mobile trading, Charles Schwab and OptionsHouse both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+OptionsHouse has virtual trading, Charles Schwab doesn't.
+For mobile trading, Charles Schwab along with OptionsHouse both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while OptionsHouse offers none of these.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while OptionsHouse came up with Best in Class - Mobile Trading.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2018, while OptionsHouse found itself with Best in Class - Mobile Trading.

-Overall, Charles Schwab boasts 4.50 stars versus OptionsHouse's 4.00 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over OptionsHouse's 4.00 stars.